neelrakholia/kernelaskit/README.md

 (note these times are for 2^14 points, 4 times the number of points used for testing other algorithms)

 VP-Trees seem promising at this point because tree construction time, search time, and even accuracy is the best for them among all tested algorithms.

+UPDATE 3

+I discovered a couple of bugs in the file distk.m and classify_vp.m.
+These were first corrected.
+The way I calculated accuracy was also ineffecient and faulty.
+To overcome this, I implemented a global indexing scheme for the data points.
+With VP-trees giving the highest accuracy and fastest construction time, I decided to explore them further.
+In particular, I decided to try two seperate algoithms:

+1) Backtrack search: Searches through the tree until it finds the exact neighbor.
+Guarantees an accuracy of 1.
+2) Random Tree search: A number of VP-trees are constructed and for each query a greedy search is performed on each tree.
+The larger the number of trees used, the greater is the number of actual neighbors discovered.

+To test how well Random Tree search performs, I also calculated the average of the ratio of distance between app.
+NN and actual NN.
+In addition to this, I also calculated what fraction of total distance calculations (performed by linear brute force search algorithm) are computed by both the aforementioned algorithms.
+The results are presented below:

+Files for Backtrack Search
+/src/bsttree_vp.m
+/src/distk.m
+/src/generate_points.m
+/src/classify_vp.m
+/src/kknn.m

+Executable
+/test/main4.m

+Files for Random Tree Search
+/src/bsttree_vp.m
+/src/distk.m
+/src/generate_points.m
+/src/classify_vp.m
+/src/kknn.m

+Executable
+/test/main5.m

+Results

+Backtrack Search
+Constructing tree:                         0.167403
+Search using backtrack search:             16.510435 Linear search:                             0.362102
+Accuracy:                                  1.0000
+Distance evaluations in tree:              0.002500 Distance evaluations:                      1.064754 Total distance evaluations:                1.067254

+Random tree search (20 trees)
+Constructing trees + search:               13.046991
+Linear search:                             0.362944
+Accuracy:                                  0.9403
+Distance evaluations in tree:              0.050000 Distance evaluations:                      0.165302 Total distance evaluations:                0.215302 Average ratio of distance:                 1.004181

+As expected there is a trade-off between accuracy and number of distance evaluations.
+Backtrack search for high dimensions is inevitably slow because of the curse of dimensionality.
+Random tree search is faster but not completely accurate.
+As we study other data structures, the values listed above will be used as a standard for comparison.